UniKnow/AgileDev/tutorials/typescript/src/site/markdown/buildingTypeScriptWithMaven.md

         </executions>
     </plugin>

 The `package.json` has pretty much the same responsibility for `NPM` as the POM has for maven.
 The `package.json` contains a description of you project and it's dependencies.
-The primary feature we want to realize is compiling `typescript`, so we add the `grunt-typescript` plugin.
+The primary feature we want to realize is compiling `typescript`, so we add the `grunt-ts` plugin.

     {
-       "name":"poc-typescript",
+       "name":"tutorial-typescript",
        "version":"0.0.1-SNAPSHOT",
        "dependencies": {
           "grunt": "~0.4.5",
           "grunt-cli": "~0.1.13",
-          "grunt-typescript":"~0.2.4"
+          "grunt-ts":"~5.3.2"
        },
        "devDependencies": {